mrc-ide/individual/joss/paper.md

 # Statement of need

-Complex stochastic models are crucial for many tasks in infectious disease epidemiology [@Ganyani:2021].
+Complex stochastic models are crucial for many tasks in infectious disease epidemiology.
-Such models can formalize theory, generate synthetic data, evaluate counterfactual scenarios, forecast trends, and be used for statistical inference.
+Such models can formalize theory, generate synthetic data, evaluate counterfactual scenarios, forecast trends, and be used for statistical inference [@Ganyani:2021].
 IBMs are a way to design disaggregated simulation models, usually contrasted with mathematical models, which may model a density or concentration of individuals, or otherwise lump individuals with similar attributes together in some